zangar-sultanbek/OnlineStore-React.js_Graphql/README.md

     5. Then switch directory to the folder containing the React project and start it as well: npm start

+    1. Run the React project and start it: npm install npm start
+    2. Switch directory to the GraphQL server folder(the folder you unzipped the endpoint)
+    3. Download apollo client by:
+    npm i @apollo/client
+    4. Run the build(For npm):
+    npm run build
+    5. Start the server:
+    npm start
+    6. In order for application to work, both React project & the Graphql endpoint must be running.

 2. You're able:

     1. To see the full product list